Pathway Tools Software

 - Development of organism-specific databases

-- Development of metabolic-flux models using flux-balance analysis.
+- Metabolic reconstruction and metabolic-flux modeling using flux-balance analysis.

-- Scientific Visualization, web publishing, and dissemination of those
+- Scientific visualization and web publishing of those

 organism-specific databases, including: